BurakAhmet/Instant-Handwritten-Digit-Detection/README.md

 4- View the recognized digits alongside the original drawing.

-5- Press 'q' to quit the program or 'r' to clear the canvas.
+5- Press "q" to quit the program or "r" to clear the canvas.

 ## Technologies Used